Cemetery records

 Mayors and councillors

-If your family served as a board member, councillor or even as mayor, they will appear not just as attendees of meetings in the minute books, but also in a variety of other sources and lists.
+If your family served as a board member, councillor or even as mayor, they will appear as attendees of meetings in the minute books and in several other sources and lists.

 Minute books